 Results.
-The results presented here primarily consider the current baseline observing duration of four years.
-We find that the expected PLATO planet yield increases rapidly over the first year and begins to saturate after two years.
-A nominal (2+2) four-year mission could yield about several thousand to several tens of thousands of planets, depending on the assumed planet occurrence rates.
-We estimate a minimum of 500 Earth-size $(0.8-1.25 R_E)$ planets, about a dozen of which would reside in a 250-500d period bin around G stars.
-We find that one-third of the detected planets are around stars bright enough (V ≤ 11) for RV-follow-up observations.
-We find that a three-year-long observation followed by 6 two-month short observations (3+1 years) yield roughly twice as many planets as two long observations of two years (2+2 years).
+The results presented here primarily consider the current baseline observing duration of 4 yr.
+We find that the expected PLATO planet yield increases rapidly over the first year and begins to saturate after 2 yr.
+A nominal (2+2) 2-yr mission could yield about several thousand to several tens of thousands of planets, depending on the assumed planet occurrence rates.
+We estimate a minimum of 500 Earth-size (0.8-1.25 $R{\rm E}$) planets, about a dozen of which would reside in a 250-500 days period bin around G stars.
+We find that one-third of the detected planets are around stars bright enough ($V \le 11$) for RV-follow-up observations.
+We find that a 3-yr-long observation followed by 6 two-month short observations (3+1 yr) yield roughly twice as many planets as two long observations of 2 yr (2+2 yr).
 The former strategy is dominated by short-period planets, while the latter is more beneficial for detecting earths in the habitable zone.